ReckerPhildev/Friendly-chat/README.md

 # Firebase Codelab: FriendlyChat

-This repoincludes start and end versions of the code for Web and Cloud Functions.
+This repo includes start and end versions of the code for Web and Cloud Functions.
 To get started open the codelab instructions:

  ![image](/home/reckerphil/pictures/Friendly_chat.png)